St. Nicholas Greek Orthodox Church (Manhattan): September 11, 2001

-The building was completely destroyed when the South Tower of the original World Trade Center collapsed after being struck by United Airlines Flight 175.
+The building was completely destroyed when the South Tower of the original World Trade Center collapsed, after being struck by United Airlines Flight 175 during the September 11 attacks.
 No one was inside when the church was destroyed; the church sexton and an electrician were able to escape only minutes before.

 A 50-year-old parishioner named Bill Tarazonas, who was in the church that morning before the South Tower collapsed, said: